OreoBoat/suminyak/README.md

 ### Do this first then continue according to your operating system platform
 1. Go to this link `https://github.com/OreoBoat/suminyak`
-2. Click **[Download ZIP]** [![Image](https://i.ibb.co/TRPzYt3/Screenshot-2563-06-25-at-7-18-09-PM.png)](https://ibb.co/q9mb7pQ)
+2. Click **[Download ZIP]**

+[![Image](https://i.ibb.co/TRPzYt3/Screenshot-2563-06-25-at-7-18-09-PM.png)](https://ibb.co/q9mb7pQ)

-3. After download completes, unzip it and place it to your desired location.
+3. After the download is completed, unzip it and place it to your desired location.
-4. You're done here, please continue according to your OS platform below.
+4. Then you're done here, please continue according to your OS platform below.

 ## macOS extension installation
 1. Download Chrome if you haven't already.
 (Go to step 4 if you have installed chrome on your macOS)